 If our two budget-friendly picks aren’t quite powerful enough for you, consider the CYBERPOWER Gamer Xtreme, which costs 50% more but offers significantly better performance.

-Its i5-9400 and RTX 2060 Super are more than capable of running most games on medium or high settings, and it can even handle VR to some extent.
+Its i5-10400 and GTX 1660 Super are more than capable of running most games on medium or high settings, and it can even handle VR to some extent.